Python-Test-Engineer/PyTest-Cookbook/docs/pytest/pytest_tests.md

 ## 01 Inspect

 Using SQLModel's inspect, we run tests on SQL schema to verify foreign keys, check constraints etc exist.
-Inspired by Very Academy's TDD Fast Api course.
+Inspired by Very Academy's TDD Fast API course.

+There is also a repo and video series on YoYo database migrations and SQL Schema Tests here [https://pytest-cookbook.com/toolbox/docker_postgres_yoyo_pytest/](https://pytest-cookbook.com/toolbox/docker_postgres_yoyo_pytest/).

 ## 02 CoffeeBeforeArch